Featured Research Faculty: Laurie Theeke

 What research are you working on now?

-We currently have two studies underway.
-The first is a study of how loneliness is related to wound healing in people with chronic venous leg ulcers.
-In this study, we hypothesize that heightened inflammation is a common molecular mechanism with a distinct profile that underlies loneliness and poor wound healing when compared to non-lonely people with wounds.
-Participants contribute data via surveys, physical measures, and with blood sampling.
-The second study, Called the Take Me Home Project, studies loneliness in people who return home from long term care.
-For this study, participants and caregivers complete surveys and physical measures are collected using remote equipment placed in the homes.
+We are studying how loneliness is related to wound healing in people with chronic venous leg ulcers.
+We hypothesize that heightened inflammation is a common molecular mechanism with a distinct profile that underlies loneliness and poor wound healing when compared to non-lonely people with wounds.
+We collect data via surveys, physical measures, and with blood sampling.
+We are also studying loneliness in people who return home from long term care using surveys from participants and caregivers and collecting physical measures using remote equipment placed in the homes.

 Why is this work important?

-These studies are important because there is a need to examine how psychosocial and biological mechanisms interact to influence wound healing.
-For the Take me Home study, it is crucial that we learn if loneliness and isolation are influencing function when people return home.
+There is a need to examine how psychosocial and biological mechanisms interact to influence wound healing.
+It is also crucial that we learn if loneliness and isolation are influencing function when people return home.

 What are the potential policy implications of your work?